Your Cricut comes with some great fonts, but there are loads more out there worth using.

 - Dafont.
 These fonts are generally only free for personal use, so make sure to check the license before using them in a commercial project.

 - Font Squirrel.
-A cute name with loads of commercial fonts.
+Font Squirrel offers more than just a cute name with loads of commercial fonts.

 - Font Space.
 A lot of really… unusual fonts.
 Not all of them work great with Cricut, but when I find one that does, it’s usually a font I couldn’t find elsewhere.